AnnaZango/SoulForest/readme.md

 - Switch weapons: C
 - Drop sweet: R

 The game was designed to be played in a 16:9 resolution.
 To play from the Editor, open the project with said Unity version, go to the scene SplashScreen (Assets/Scenes), and click on play.
 Alternatively, you can make a local build.
+To do so, go to File/Build Settings, and select "Windos, Mac, Linux" as Platform.
+On target platform, select "Windows".
+Finally, click on the "Build and Run" button to make the local build.

 Here you can see a gameplay video: